ASEAN Power Grid: History

-The legal aspect of this "Master Plan" was agreed as the "ASEAN Power Grid’s Roadmap for Integration" at the 20th AMEM Meeting in Bali on July 5, 2002.
-A final report entitled the "ASEAN Interconnection Master Plan Study (AIMS)" was approved by the 21st AMEM in Langkawi on July 3, 2003, to serve as the guiding document for the implementation of power interconnection projects.
+The legal aspect of this "Master Plan" was agreed as the "ASEAN Power Grid's Roadmap for Integration" at the 20th AMEM Meeting in Bali on July 5, 2002.
+A final report titled the "ASEAN Interconnection Master Plan Study (AIMS)" was approved by the 21st AMEM in Langkawi on July 3, 2003, to serve as the guiding document for the implementation of power interconnection projects.

-The full technical specifications of the project were initially agreed upon during the Tenth ASEAN Summit in Vientiane on November 29, 2004, and named the "Vientiane Action Programme (VAP) 2004-2010".
+The full technical specifications of the project were initially agreed upon at the Tenth ASEAN Summit in Vientiane on November 29, 2004, and named the "Vientiane Action Programme (VAP) 2004-2010".
 The plan agreed upon a policy framework for power interconnection and trade, alongside the improvement of energy infrastructure in ASEAN.
-Again, there was a specific focus on interconnection projects between individual member states, as highlighted during the 2002 meeting.
+Again, there was a specific focus on interconnection projects between individual member states, as highlighted at the 2002 meeting.

-In 2007, the APGCC (ASEAN Power Grid Consultative Committee) was established under HAPUA and is an advice committee dedicated to creating and maintaining a framework to create the APG.
+In 2007, the APGCC (ASEAN Power Grid Consultative Committee) was established under HAPUA as an advisory committee dedicated to creating and maintaining a framework to create the APG.

 In 2012, HAPUA was reorganised into 5 working groups, with one focused solely on inter-member transmission and the APG.

 In 2015, the 31st meeting of HAPUA took place, discussing the goal of achieving a 25% renewable energy mix by 2020 for the ASEAN power grid and reviewing funding proposals for the APG.
 The implementation of the Lao PDR – Thailand – Malaysia – Singapore Power Integration Project (LTMS-PIP) was slated for 2018, with the expectation that insights gained would aid in addressing legal and tax harmonisation issues pertinent to establishing the ASEAN Electricity Regulator, APG Transmission System Operator (ATSO), and APG Generation & Transmission Planning (AGTP) institutions.